 “A player is your competitor if it’s less attractive for a supplier to provide resources to you when it’s also supplying the other player than when it’s supplying you alone.”

 Although competitors are often seen as parties to fight over market share with, it is actually perfectly possible to collaborate with as well.
 On the supplier side, competitors could combine forces when purchasing similar raw materials.
-By bulk purchasing alltogether, you are able to negotiate discounts and lower the cost per unit.
-Even on the customer side in for example the automotive industry we see cooperation: in 1999 Renault and Nissan started an alliance in order to benefit from each others’ complementary capabilities.
+By bulk purchasing altogether, you are able to negotiate discounts and lower the cost per unit.
+Even on the customer side in for example the automotive industry we see cooperation: in 1999 Renault and Nissan started a strategic alliance in order to benefit from each others’ complementary capabilities.
 Both companies had strong positions in different geographical markets which would help with international expansion.
 Moreover, Renault could benefit from Nissan’s excellent manufacturing capabilities, while Nissan could rely on Renault’s strong financial resources.
 By combining forces they were better able to offer high-quality vehicles to their customers for competitive prices.
 The Competitor category of the Value Net combines the ‘Existing Rivalry, New Entrants and Substitute Products’ from Porter’s Five Forces into one force.

 This is a category of the Value Net that many business owners and managers fail to consider.
 Rather than competitors, this category includes organizations that offer (complementary) products or services that could work well together with your own products to make the end result more attractive to consumers.
 Think about software and hardware companies working together to enhance the user experience as much as possible.

-“A player is your complementor if customers value your product more when they have the other player’s product
+“A player is your complementor if customers value your product more when they have the other player’s product than when they have your product alone.”

 “A player is your complementor if it’s more attractive for a supplier to provide resources to you when it’s also supplying the other player than when it’s supplying you alone.”